Iloke-Alusala/Dark-Diary/README.md

 1. Import the `notesDB.dart` file into your project.
 2. Create an instance of the `notesDB` class to access database operations.
-3. Use the provided methods to interact with notes in your application.</code> |
+3. Use the provided methods to interact with notes in your application.

 </details>